Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/06_escape_room/README.md

 # few digits are zero.
 padlock_combination = str(randint(0, 9999)).zfill(4)

+# This is the game loop, it will continue to run the code in here until
+# game_over = True (remember we set it to False at the start)
 while not game_over:
     where_to_look = int(
         input(f"""Where do you want to go? (type the number)